 - DBA (Doctorate of Business Administration) degrees typically need three to six years and a GRE score submission.
 This educational pathway prepares students to become future consultants, teachers, and leaders in various educational and corporate settings.
 Undergraduate programs require SAT or ACT standardized test scores for admission.

 - An MBA (Master of Business Administration) adds another two to three years to your study.
 Oftentimes graduate programs seek undergraduates who have experience in real-world business prior to acceptance.
 A handful of doctoral programs require an MBA master’s degree.
 Earning an MBA opens doors for greater career opportunities for graduates.
 They become independent consultants, CEOs to business owners, and moguls.

 There is a wide variety of Business Administration specializations.
 The study encompasses subfields, and graduates get to apply their skills relevant to the broad and fast-growing local or international market in various sectors.
 Leaders that majored in Business Administration are the innovators, solution providers, and decision-makers.
 They are responsible for today’s skyrocketing market trends.

 Here are the Business Administration degrees and their individual emphasis:

 Accounting – From statistics, tax laws, financial records, finance management, to general accounting principles and everything in between, Accounting is indispensable in business operations.
-Accounting as course helps BA graduates venture into tax-related or auditing and secure positions specializing on these.
+Accounting as a course helps BA graduates venture into tax-related or auditing and secure positions specializing in these.